-For the autonomous 6 week forecast, From Fig. 7 it is apparent that the model typically predicts the general change in the SST for locations a, b, c, g, h, and j.
+From Fig. 7 it is apparent that the model typically predicts the general change in the SST for locations a, b, c, g, h, and j.
 We find it especially impressive that the model is able to predict the cooling of the SST found at g and j and the warming at h.
 Meanwhile, the results for locations d, e, and f are very poor given that the change in SST is fairly linear in the time leading up to the forecasting period and during it.
 The results at location i are also poor, as the model is unable to anticipate the rise in SST that began around the commencement of the forecasting period.
-These forecasts also depict how the intrinsic randomness of the correlation coefficients vary from -0.52 to 0.96, indicating that the model has an easier time predicting some locations than others.
-The model does play a slight role in the model output as time evolves, but it is an interesting feature that the standard deviation between models appears to reach a limit after several days of forecasting as seen in Fig. 7(d), (e), (g), (h), (i) and (j); and the standard deviation between models even decreases in Fig 7(c).
-To quantify how the model performs globally, we now refer to Fig. 8 which depicts the error in the average SST forecast between the 15 models as well as the MAE, RMSE, and maximum error in the forecast for each day the model is forecasting are described below-forecasts are described in Fig. 9-22.
+These forecasts also depict how the intrinsic randomness of the model does play a slight role in the model output as time evolves, but it is an interesting feature that the standard deviation between models appears to reach a limit after several days of forecasting as seen in Fig. 7 (d), (e), (g), (h), (i) and (j); and the standard deviation between models even decreases in Fig. 7 (c).
+To quantify how the model performs globally, we now refer to Fig. 8 which depicts the error in the average SST forecast between the 15 models as well as the MAE, RMSE, and maximum error in the forecasts are described in Fig. 9.

 Figure 8.
-The mean absolute evolution of the error across the globe for the 6 week forecast.
+The evolution of the error across the globe for the 6 week forecast.
 The error at each location is simply the difference between the average forecasted value and the actual value.

 Figure 9.
-The root mean square evolution of the error for the 6 week forecast.
-The average model error statistics are plotted each day as well as ± 1 standard deviation.
+The evolution of the error for the 6 week forecast.
+The average model error statistics are plotted each day as well as $\pm 1$ standard deviation.
 The mean absolute error in the forecast over the entire ocean is depicted in (a), the root mean square in (b), and the maximum error in (c).